ManuGithubSteam/Surface3ProArch/README.md

 ### Power Button turns screen off

 To accomplish this feat you have to do some tinkering as the GNOME Devs think the user is a child who should not do some stuff with its power button behaviour....

+Install the acpid to run powertop when you disconnect the AC Power, together with the systemd service this should cover most use cases.

+`pacman -S acpi`

+Enable the acpid.servive

+`systemctl enable acpid.servive`

 In `/etc/systemd/logind.conf` set